lyfe691/LyfeAI/README.md

 ## Contact

-For any inquiries, please reach out to me at support@lyfeai.tech.
+For any inquiries, please reach out to me <a href = "https://yanissebastianzuercher.ch">here</a>.